Arab Contributions To Geography And Navigation

 He spent several years in India, and from there was appointed ambassador to the Emperor of China.
 After China, he returned home, then toured Spain and many places in West Africa.
 Ibn Battuta’s book, Al-Rihla (The Journey), which he spent almost 23 years of his later life writing, is filled with information on the administration, politics, religious leaders and saints, social conditions, and the economics of the places he visited.
 It is one of the most comprehensive and entertaining travel books ever written.

-Unlike most other Muslim travellers, he gives the reader an insight into the life of women in the countries that he toured.
-As was the custom of the day and being enamoured by the fair sex, he married a number of times during his wanderings.
+Unlike most other Muslim travelers, he gives the reader an insight into the life of women in the countries that he toured.
+As was the custom of the day and being enamored by the fair sex, he married a number of times during his wanderings.
 All this and much more is included in his travel book – a truly monumental work of the countries of the world in his era.

-Hassan al-Wazzan (1495 – 1550), known as Leo Africanus in the West, was a twenty-five year old Arab, captured by Italian pirates in 1520.
+Hassan al-Wazzan (1495 – 1550), known as Leo Africanus in the West, was a twenty-five-year-old Arab, captured by Italian pirates in 1520.
 Born in Granada of Moorish parents and educated in Morocco, he set out at an early age to travel in Africa.
 By the time of his capture, he had become the greatest expert on Africa.

 Because of his fine qualities, he became a protégé of Pope Leo X, a scion of the great Medici family – the famous patrons of Michelangelo and Raphael, who persuaded the young man to become a Christian, gave him his own name – the name by which the Western world would know him.
 Later, the Pope convinced him to write an account of his travels about the then almost unknown black continent, after which, he received much attention in the West.
 Leo Africanus himself translated into Italian the story of his African travels.
 Later, his story was translated into several European languages and for nearly two hundred years, it was read as the most authoritative source on Africa.